 1. Make regular audits:

 This first step would be to perform a quality audit by keeping a log of all the misprints you get on your station.
 It should transpire the real cause of the misprints as you understand the patterns.
-You should also keep a log even after the misprints have stopped.
+It would help if you also kept a log even after the misprints have stopped.

 2. Check the quality of the artwork:

 Sometimes you may have to dump a print just because the error was in the artwork.
 The worst part is that these errors are mostly avoidable.
-This is where artwork approval is particularly helpful for decorators.
-You should have at least two professionals who will proofread mockup, check from grammatical and spelling errors.
-Moreover, you should get it signed by the customers before sending it for printing.
+That is where artwork approval is constructive for decorators.
+You should have at least two professionals who will proofread the mockup, check for grammatical and spelling errors.
+Moreover, it would help if you got it signed by the customers before sending it for printing.
 Make sure the colors are labeled according to the color system you use in your shop.

 3. Equipment maintenance:

-We can’t stress enough on the fact that you have to keep your equipment and presses running smoothly.
+We can’t stress enough the fact that you have to keep your equipment and presses running smoothly.
 You don’t want any unexpected results when running prints.
-Also before commencing your print job, you have to make sure that the screens have the right tension, there are no nicks in your squeegees.
+Before commencing your print job, you have to ensure that the screens have the right tension; there are no nicks in your squeegees.
 If you have automatic screen printers, we suggest you closely follow your manufacturer’s maintenance guidelines.

 4. Talk to your employees:

 Before any new project, you should gather up your team and have a chat with each of them about the project and how you are planning to execute it.
-A number of print stations, project notes, and other production details should be laid out before beginning your work.
+Several print stations, project notes, and other production details should be laid out before beginning your work.